 If you’re worried about repossession, you should take with your lender.
 In general, lenders don’t benefit if you default on your loan, so they’ll want to work with you to find a solution.
 You may also want to consult Edmunds’ guide on what to do if you can’t make your car payment.

 To prevent missing a payment, you can enroll in autopay — a service offered by Bridgecrest (and other lenders) free of charge.
 To sign up for autopay, you’ll need an active bank account or Netspend.
 Just be sure you have sufficient funds each month.
 Sign up online for autopay on your Bridgecrest loan or contact a customer service representative at (800) 967-8526 to sign up for autopay over the phone.

-You may also want to read if you can trade-in your DriveTime car for one with perhaps lower payments.
+You may also want to find out if you can trade-in your DriveTime car for one with perhaps lower payments.